 Canada’s Deputy Prime Minister Chrystia Freeland was among a host of government officials present at the event, which was proudly brought to you by Bud Light.
 No, I’m not joking.

 If you think all that was bad enough, consider that “We’re here, we’re queer, we’re coming for your children,” was a real chant heard in downtown Manhattan last Friday from LGBT activists taking part in New York City’s annual drag queen parade.

 The march launched the city’s “Pride Weekend”, scheduled for the anniversary of the 1969 Stonewall uprising, often heralded as the dawn of the gay rights movement.

-Get the latest updates delivered right to your inbox
+Get the news you may not get anywhere else, delivered right to your inbox.

 I’m old enough to remember when, naught but five years ago, conservatives were roundly mocked for warning of a slippery slope downhill from the legalisation of same-sex marriage towards more consequential deviancy.